-The conduit riser on the building shall be rigid galvanized steel.
-The conduit shall be securely fastened to a wall by a minimum of two conduit straps.
+The conduit riser shall be securely fastened to a wall by a minimum of two conduit straps.

 All meters, sockets, enclosures, and conduit shall be bonded and effectively grounded in accordance with NEC Article 250 and WAC 296-46B-250.